7 Lifelong Anti-Aging Tricks That Have Nothing to Do With $800 Eye Cream

 Be kind to your complexion (and your wallet) by adopting these anti-aging habits right now.

-Fancy creams, gels, oils, and serums like to offer our skin magical antidotes to the affects of time, but they’re rarely cheap.
+Fancy creams, gels, oils, and serums like to offer our skin magical antidotes to the effects of time, but they’re rarely cheap.
 Plus, you never really know if they’ll work.
 So while you could splurge on the latest 14-karat-gold-infused eye mask, what if we told you there were ways to boost your skin’s natural ability to fight creases, dullness, and spots—without having to sell an internal organ?
 These anti-aging tips aren’t necessarily quick fixes or beautifully packaged—they’re lifelong habits to adopt now to give your skin a fighting chance for a long, happy youth.
 Sounds pretty great right?
 Here’s what to do.

 1. Wear Sunscreen Every Day—and Get a Hat You Love